ZhgChg.Li

 " r " = Resend Request

 Not comfortable with CLI?
-No worries, you can switch to Web GUI!
+No worries, you can switch to the Web GUI!

-Besides the mitmproxy activation method, we can change to:
+Besides the mitmproxy activation method, we can also change to:

 mitmweb

-to use the new Web GUI for operation and observation.
+You can use the new Web GUI to operate and observe.

 mitmweb